tasket/wyng-backup/doc/Wyng_User_Reference.md

 When used with the `send` command, data chunks from the new backup will be sent only if they don't already exist somewhere in the archive.
-Otherwise, a link will be used saving disk space and possibly time and bandwith.
+Otherwise, a link will be used saving disk space and possibly time and bandwidth.

 The trade-off for deduplicating is longer startup time for Wyng, in addition to using more memory and CPU resources during backups.
 Using `--dedup` works best if you are backing-up